radian-software/selectrum/README.md

   calling it).
 It is also reported that Amx may be faster than `prescient.el` because it uses a different sorting algorithm.

-* As an alternative filtering method to `prescient.el` there is [orderless](https://github.com/oantolin/orderless).
+* As an alternative filtering method to `prescient.el`, there is [orderless](https://github.com/oantolin/orderless).
 It supports many different matching styles and integrates with `completion-styles`.